 The 44-year-old said: “It was so challenging due to the hot weather.
 I stuck to my training plan and kept myself well hydrated.
-Mile 19 was the toughest, it was so hot and I felt exhausted.
-I saw my mum at this point.
-When you see family in the crowd it really lifts you and carries you.”
+Mile 19 was the toughest it was so hot and you felt exhausted.
+I saw my mum at this point, when you see family in the crowd it really lifts you and carries you.”

 Sarah raised over £5,000 for Sarcoma UK.
 She chose this charity because her husband has had a four year battle with soft tissue sarcoma and lost his right arm to cancer two years ago.

 Former Holwell FC midfielder Graham Keast, from Melton, finished the London Marathon in a time of three hours 24 minutes.